 Will Kimi’s comeback make for the fitting F1 career end?… only time will tell. [ Update: Six podiums, 20/20 finishes, two fastest laps, one race win, and finished 3rd in the championship - not bad! ]

-2013 – He certainly did make it a comeback worth trying… now he is hungrier than ever for a second world title!
+2013 – He certainly did make it a comeback worth trying… Wins the opening round of the season at Australia, now he is hungrier than ever for a second world title!
 Bring it on.